Credit Card Debt: How Much is Too Much?

 Expert Verified

 Americans turn to their credit cards to meet a wide variety of expenses.
-With the annual inflation rate at 6.5% in 2022, most purchases have become more expensive.
+With the inflation rate at 3.2% as of February 2024, most purchases have become much more expensive.

-The average credit card debt in the U.S. is $5,910, rising by 13% from the previous year in 2022.
+The average credit card debt per cardholder in the U.S. was $6,501 in Q3 2023, rising by 10% from the previous year in 2022.
 If you find yourself in a similar position, you may be wondering, “How much credit card debt is too much?”

 Maintaining good credit habits can help you avoid getting into too much debt.
 Start by taking stock of your debt and consider how you’ll pay it off in a cost-effective way, such as with a balance transfer credit card, a debt consolidation loan at a lower interest rate, or by enrolling in a debt settlement program.